 - you are allergic to peanuts

-For the above reasons, peanut butter may not be appropriate for you.
-You can either try Coconut Butter, which has the least net carbs and most fiber from all the nut butters.
-On the other hand, if you prefer a more "nutty" flavor, you will love this recipe.
-Just for comparison, Home-made Coconut & Pecan Butter has about half the carbs of unsweetened peanut butter!
+You can either try Coconut Butter, which has the least net carbs and most fiber from all nut butters - yes, coconut is technically not a nut :-) If you prefer a more "nutty" flavor, you will love this recipe.
+Just for comparison, Coconut & Pecan Butter has about half the carbs of unsweetened peanut butter!

 Macronutrient ratio: Calories from carbs (6.2%), protein (15.1%), fat (78.7%)